History of Mobile Christian School

 2004-05 4th Blue Ribbon School Award.
 Mike Powell returned as Vice President.
 Dianna Naylor- Director of Academics & Guidance.
 Lorie Minor- Assist.
 Director of Academics & Guidance Portable Buildings eliminated.
 Western Hills Church facility became part of MCS campus.
 AISA/SACS Accreditation Visit.
 New Baseball Facility

 2005-06: Tommy Wasden resigned as President.
-Mike Powell named President of MCC.
+Mike Powell named President.
 Joey Adams-Dean of Students

 2006-07: Tommy Wasden as Development Director.
 Lorie Minor named Principal.
 PTFA purchased covered walkways & new playground.
 Mike Powell resigned as president